Temperature anomaly (K; relative to 1971-2000) - Land: latitudes between 90S and 00N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In land locations at latitudes between 90 degrees South and 00 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.41 degrees Kelvin in August 2025, versus 0.35 in July.
+In land locations at latitudes between 90 degrees South and 00 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.41 degrees Kelvin in August 2025, versus 0.35 in the previous month.

 Sample.
-There are 2,108 records in the monthly time series shown in the figure above.
-The series covers the time period stretching from January 1850 to August 2025.
+There are 2,108 records in the monthly time series presented in the plot above.
+The series covers the period stretching from January 1850 to August 2025.

 Latest values